shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 In this mode pressing SK1 or SK2 cycles through the Zones, pressing SK1 selects the next zone and pressing SK2 selects the previous Zone.
 Zone selection wraps around, so pressing SK2 on the first Zone, selects the last Zone, and pressing SK1 on the last Zone selects the first zone

-### GD77S Power modem
+### GD77S Power mode
 In this mode, pressing SK1 increases the power by one step, and pressing SK2 decreases the power by one step.
 See details of available power step levels in the normal firmware.

 Note.
-Like in the normal firmware, the power output will only be at all accurate if the operator has calibrated the power of the radio, as the factory power level calibration is likely to be highly inaccurate.
+Like in the normal firmware, the power output will only be accurate if the operator has calibrated the power of the radio, as the factory power level calibration is likely to be highly inaccurate.

 ## CPS software

-**NOTE**: You cannot use the standard Radioddity CPS, of Baofeng CPS, to write to a radio flashed with the firmware.
+**NOTE**: You cannot use the standard Radioddity CPS, or Baofeng CPS, to write to a radio flashed with the firmware.
 If you wish to use the Radioddity CPS the radio will need to run the official Radioddity firmware.
 Once the codeplug has been written to the radio with your ID and callsign, you can then flash the firmware to the radio and it will then read and operate with the code plug written to it with the standard firmware and CPS software.

 Please download the latest OpenGD77 CPS from here:
 <https://github.com/rogerclarkmelbourne/OpenGD77CPS/releases>